Endangered Species Youth Art Contest

 Art Contest Guidelines

 - All entries are to be submitted electronically.
-Webform will be made available beginning February 1, 2023.

-- All artwork must depict threatened/endangered species.
+- All artwork MUST depict threatened/endangered species.

 - Each art entry must also include a short explanation (3-5 sentences) as to why saving your chosen species/subject from extinction is important.

-- Deadline: Entries must be received by Sunday, April 2, 2023.
+- Deadline: Entries must be received by Sunday, April 6, 2025.
 Late entries will not be judged.

 Please Note: All artwork becomes the property of Roger Williams Park Zoo.
 Submission of the artwork grants the Zoo a non-exclusive, royalty-free license to publish your student’s/child’s artwork in our editorial, educational, and promotional print and digital materials, and on social media.
 All published artwork will be credited “Artist’s Name.”